 The spring months (March/April) can also be a beautiful time, as the cherry blossoms bloom across the city.
 Similarly, autumn (October/November) is also stunning, as the foliage transforms into vibrant shades of red, orange, and yellow.

-Winter is considered mild in Vancouver, especially compared to other parts of Canada (i.e. Quebec City).
+Winter is considered mild in Vancouver, especially compared to other parts of Canada (i.e. Quebec City and Montreal).
 Average winter highs are around 45°F/7°C, with lows around 35°F/2°C. These are the wettest months of the year, and there are around 5 inches of rainfall during the winter months.
 While the city only receives about 3 inches of snowfall, there are plenty of winter recreation activities in the surrounding mountain areas.

 So…how much does it rain in Vancouver??

 Since Vancouver often gets nicknamed “Raincouver,” you may wonder…”how much does it rain in Vancouver?”

 The city does receive 92.6 inches of rain each year, so you could say that it does rain a bit (not quite as much as Ketchikan, Alaska though, which gets a whopping 141 inches!).

 The first time I visited Vancouver was in April, and I experienced a ton of rain (and got caught in a torrential downpour while biking in Stanley Park.
 But more on that later).
 The second time I visited was in June, and I thought it would be much drier – I was wrong though, because we got caught in some pouring rain then too (good thing I came better prepared this time).

 So basically – bring a raincoat and/or umbrella!
 They don’t call it “Raincover” for nothing.